-Reading all of Chapter 1 from Pet Purpose, which was written and edited in hypomania episodes.
+Reading Chapter 1 from Pet Purpose, which was written and edited in hypomania episodes.

 Reading writing from mania

 Reading out the full email that was written in a mania episode.
-I am in a mixed episode in this video and pretty tired.
+I was in a mixed episode in this video and stressed and very tired.